vkurko/calendar/README.md

 </table>

 ### Parsing event from a plain object
-When EventCalendar receives an array of plain event’s objects either from the `events` option or as a result of an HTTP request to a URL of an event source, it parses the input objects into proper Event objects.
+When Event Calendar receives an array of plain event’s objects either from the `events` option or as a result of an HTTP request to a URL of an event source, it parses the input objects into proper Event objects.

 Here are all admissible fields for the event’s input object:
 <table>